 You can have your employees submit their reimbursement requests through your expense management app.
 This is the quickest and easiest way to speed up employee expense reimbursement, as the software allows employees to submit expense reports in real-time, thus preventing delays.

-Once the request has been received and approved by a manager (or another user with approval rights), it will be sent to your company’s accounting department for processing so that payment can be made to reimburse employees for their out-of-pocket business expenses.
+Once the request has been received and approved by a manager (or another user with approval rights), it will be sent to your company’s accounting department for processing so that payment can be made to reimburse staff for their out-of-pocket business expenses.

 It's also possible to integrate an expense management system with your payroll software so that employees' purchases are automatically reimbursed into their pay checks at the end of each month.